 Following the interviews, the findings are analysed by both companies and Achilles to establish areas that need to be prioritised and sub-contractors who need help most urgently.
 The outcomes of the interviews have been enormously helpful in enabling the partners to identify and start addressing potential issues.
 “The audit approach we have taken with Sir Robert McAlpine and Achilles is proving very effective.
 I hope that more developers do the same, so that together we can make supply chain issues a thing of the past.”
 Karina Williams, British Land.

-Inevitably, the COVID-19 pandemic disrupted delivery of the Labour Practice Audits programme, along with everything else.
+Inevitably, the COVID-19 pandemic disrupted delivery of the Labour Practice Audits programme (currently Ethical Business Programme), along with everything else.
 Visiting sites remains a challenging task.
 To continue engaging with the supply chain, the programme therefore moved to virtual Management System Audits with key supply chain partners and trades.
 These audits continue to grow awareness of potential supply chain issues, build good practice and raise standards for ethical employment.

 Karina Williams highlights how this partnership supports British Land’s wider goals: “We are committed to promoting safe and fair working conditions throughout our supply chain, along with strong performance on social and environmental priorities.
 Working collaboratively with Sir Robert McAlpine and Achilles, we are pleased to have pioneered this audit programme, promoting better working environments and helping spread best practice across the industry.”